 Chandler joined Southern Virginia after a decade coaching at the NCAA Division I level as the head XC/Assistant Track & Field coach at Arkansas State University (Sun Belt Conference) and Assistant XC/Track & Field coach at Washington State University (Pac-12 Conference).

 Chandler earned XC Coach of the Year honors during his tenure at Arkansas State and helped guide the program’s first ever women’s XC SBC Championship with nine consecutive top-15 rankings in the NCAA Division I South Central Region.

 On the track the athletes he coached earned 188 Conference Championships, All-Conference Honors, and National Championship Qualifiers, including a SBC record champion.
 He has consulted/coached two post-collegiate runners to two U.S. Olympic Trials and one Canadian National Championship.

 Prior to coaching collegiately, Chandler headed the XC and Track & Field programs at Mountain View HS in Loveland, CO.
 With Mountain View his teams tallied four team state XC and Track & Field championships - including two nationally ranked teams - and was named All-Classification Coach of the Year by the Denver Post, Rocky Mountain News and the Colorado High School Coaches Association (CHSCA) on five occasions, in addition to ten conference and Sason Sharify Young Coach of the Year Awards.

-Chandler graduated with a bachelor’s degree in music education with a minor in physical education followed by a master's in music education from the University of Northern Colorado.
-Later he earned his doctor of Ph.D. from the University of Colorado, Boulder in music education in practice and research.
+Chandler is a USATF Level 2 Endurance and Level 2 Sprints/Hurdles/Relays registered coach, earned his Ph.D. from the University of Colorado–Boulder, and was a NAIA Scholar Athlete All-American at Midland University.
 He served a full-time mission for The Church of Jesus Christ of Latter-day Saints in St. Louis, Missouri.
 He and his wife, Jamie, have eight children.